-Project-management job interviews can be more stressful than the new job itself.
+Answering project-management job interview questions can be more stressful than the new job itself.
 Most candidates expect to talk about their strengths, weaknesses, skills, and methodology as a PM.
-But to truly be prepared when walking into that next PM interview, be ready to answer these difficult questions.
+But to truly be prepared when walking into that next PM interview, be ready to answer these difficult project management interview questions.

 How to answer questions relating to company-wide business objectives